bmacnaughton/gulp-markers/README.md

 1. capture whether there is a newline at the beginning of the whitespace.
 2. capture whitespace; I don't use \s because it recognizes \n as well.
 3. the primary identifier consisting only of letters, numbers, and dashes.
-4. and optional sequence of non-whitespace characters following a colon.
+4. an optional sequence of non-whitespace characters following a colon.
 5. the body between the begin and end markers.

 The optional sequence can be used as a format selector, a regex, a regex selector, etc.